conglomerate/wan-optimizer-onug-spring-2014/README.md

-To keep things simple, many organizations will send all traffic over the high quality link, as long as it is operational, and use the best effort link only as failover (i.e. when the high quality fails).
-This ensures that all apps get the quality that they need (or as close to their need as we can get in the case of link failure).
-On the other hand, this simple solution wastes money: many apps don't need high quality (e.g. downloading Apple updates) and could be place on the best-effort link.
+To keep things simple, many organizations will send all traffic over the high quality link, as long as it is operational, and use the best effort link only as failover (i.e. when the high quality link fails).
+This ensures that all apps get the quality that they need (or as close as possible in the event of link failure).
+On the other hand, this simple solution is costly: many apps don't need high quality (e.g. downloading Apple updates) and could be placed on the less expensive, best-effort link.
 In addition, the best-effort link may often have good enough quality (e.g. sufficient bandwidth) to satisfy many apps' QoS requirements.

-Therefore, our goal is to place app traffic on the lowest cost connections satisfying their QoS requirements (whenever possible).
+Therefore, our goal is to place app traffic on the lowest cost connections satisfying their QoS requirements (whenever possible) at any given time.
 We estimate that up to 70% of an enterprise's WAN data usage may be best effort traffic.
-The cost savings from purchasing cheaper links may therefore be substantial when scaled to enterprises with many branch locations.
+The cost savings from using less expensive links may therefore be substantial when scaled to enterprises with many branch locations.
 In addition, we aim to provide a simple management interface that provides central configuration and transparent policy distribution.

 Challenges
 --